The tropological vertex

 {\em Abstract.} The theory of the topological vertex was originally proposed by Aganagic, Klemm, Mari\~{n}o and Vafa as a means to calculate open Gromov--Witten invariants of toric Calabi--Yau threefolds.
 In this paper, we place the topological vertex within the context of relative Gromov--Witten invariants of log Calabi--Yau manifolds and describe how these invariants can be effectively computed via a gluing formula for the enumeration of tropical curves in a singular integral affine space.
 This richer context allows us to prove that the topological vertex possesses certain tropical symmetries.
 These symmetries are captured by the action of a quantum torus Lie algebra that is related to a quantisation of the Lie algebra of the tropical vertex group of Gross, Pandharipande and Siebert.
 Finally, we demonstrate how this algebra of symmetries leads to an explicit description of the topological vertex and related Gromov--Witten invariants.

 \emph{Keywords.} Gromov--Witten invariants, topological vertex, tropical geometry

 \emph{2020 Mathematics Subject Classification.} 14N35, 53D45

 \emph{Acknowledgements.} The first author was supported by the Australian Research Council grant DP180103891.
 Both authors thank the mathematical research institute MATRIX in Australia where part of this research was performed.
+Both authors thank Jean-Emile Bourgine for directing us to the references~\cite{AFS,Sdual}.

 \hrule

 \hrule